 1. “Controversial Mural Still Standing in the Tower District,” ABC, KFSN-TV/DT Fresno, CA, http://abclocal.go.com/kfsn/story?section=news/local&id=7081547.

 2. See Paul Stella, “Abstract Expressionism,” in Heilbrunn Timeline of Art History (New York, NY: Metropolitan Museum of Art, 2004), http://www.metmuseum.org/toah/hd/abex/hd_abex.htm.

 3. Von Balthasar, The Glory of the Lord: A Theological Aesthetics, vol. 1, Seeing the Form, trans.
 Erasmo Leiva-Merikakis, ed.
 John Riches (Edinburgh, Scotland: T&T Clark, 1982), 18.

 4. See Wilde, “The Critic as Artist,” in Intentions (New York, NY: Bretano’s, 1905).

 Dominique Ovalle is an artist and writer based in California.
 She is currently completing her MFA from Claremont Graduate University near Los Angeles.

-Jen Grabarczyk is a contemporary artist who works in abstract drawing, painting, installation, and film.
-She holds an MFA from Claremont Graduate University and an MA in theology and culture from The Seattle School of Theology and Psychology.
+Jen Grabarczyk-Turner is a multidisciplinary artist currently based in Corpus Christi, Texas.
+She holds an MFA in studio art from Claremont Graduate University and an MA in theology and culture from The Seattle School of Theology and Psychology.
 She is currently transitioning away from her position as art editor for The Other Journal to return to her work in the studio.